Voiced dental and alveolar taps and flaps

 If an alveolar flap is the only rhotic consonant in the language, it may be transcribed with in broad transcription, despite that symbol technically representing a trill.

-A voiced alveolar tapped fricative reported from some languages is actually a very brief voiced alveolar non-sibilant fricative.
+A voiced alveolar tapped fricative is reported from some languages, which is a very brief voiced alveolar non-sibilant fricative.

-Voiced alveolar tap and flap

 Features

+Sagittal section of an alveolar flap (voicing not shown).

 Features of a voiced alveolar tap or flap: